- What benefits could I claim?

 There are many different benefits that you could be eligible for.
 This page looks at some of the main benefits you could claim.
 Visit the Mental Health and Money Advice website to read about others.

 If you need extra help because of a long-term illness or disability (including a mental health condition), you could claim a disability benefit.
-Disability benefits are based on the level and frequency of help you need, not on your diagnosis or the medication you take.
+Disability benefits are based on the level and frequency of help you need, not on your diagnosis or medication.
 It also doesn’t matter what your income is, whether you have any savings, and whether or not you’re working.

 If you’re on a low income, you might qualify for extra money each week to top it up.
 You could also get help with your rent or mortgage costs and with your Council Tax bill.